Application performance monitoring tools and metrics quiz How data from APM tools helps businesses improve CX

 What is network load balancing?

 Network load balancing is implemented in a system or device that operates similarly to a router, often with hardware and software designed specifically for the purpose.
-It operates at Layer 4, the transport layer, and supports protocols like TCP and User Datagram Protocol (UDP).
+It operates at Layer 4, the transport layer, and supports protocols such as TCP and User Datagram Protocol (UDP).
 TCP guarantees all packets are delivered, while UDP makes no guarantees.

 A network load balancer doesn't examine the request's content, so it doesn't decide where to direct the request based on the content.
 If a server goes offline, a load balancer skips the route to it, providing overall reliability.